abetusk/dev/projects/laser-spike/laser-spike.md

 The line coming out of the 2n2222 transistor is used to power the laser diode through a female JST 2.5mm connector.
 The board's laser diode power is fed by the 5V 3A BEC output.
-The PWM controller's logic circuitry is powered by the 5V buck converter but is provided by 6 connector line that's used for it's I2C connection.
+The PWM controller's logic circuitry is powered by the 5V buck converter but is provided by the 6-pin connector that's used for it's I2C connection.

 There are two PWM controllers, each with their own proto-board.
 One PWM controller will be housed with the Arduino Nano breakout and the power regulator breakout.
-The other PWM controller will be on it's own and eventually placed on the other side of the jacket.
+The other PWM controller will be on it's own housing and eventually placed on the other side of the jacket.

 Each PWM controller is located on either side of the jacket to provide better